Name and location of repository

 Scope and content

 This interview was conducted on April 23, 1980 with Gunnar Malmin.
 It contains information on family background, education, occupation, marriage and family, community involvement, and Norwegian heritage.
 The interview also contains a photocopied picture of Gunnar.
+Also see the Normanna Male Chorus Collection for photos of Gunnar Malmin.

 System of arrangement